microsoft/ignite25-LAB550-mitigating-cloud-threats-with-microsoft-defender-for-cloud/lab/instructions/instructions.md

     >**Important:** If all Defender plans are *Off*, select **Enable all plans**.
 Select the *$200/month Microsoft Defender for APIs Plan 1* and then select **Save**.
 Select **Save** at the top of the page and wait for the *"Defender plans (for your) subscription were saved successfully!"* notifications to appear.

+### I am skipping the Defender for API, to see if anythign fails.

 1. Select the **Settings & monitoring** tab from the Settings area (next to Save).

 1. Review the monitoring extensions.
 It includes configurations for Virtual Machines, Containers, and Storage Accounts.
 Close the "Settings & monitoring" page by selecting the 'X' on the upper right of the page.

-1. Close the settings page by selecting the 'X' on the upper right of the page to go back to the **Environment settings** and select the '>' to the left of your subscription.
+1. Close the settings page by selecting the 'X' on the upper right of the page to go back to the **Environment settings** main page.

+1. Scroll to the bottom of the page and expand the tree by selecting the **>** to the left of your subscription.

-1. Select the Log analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.
+1. Select the Log analytics workspace you created earlier **uniquenameDefender** to review the available options and pricing.

-1. Select **Enable all plans** (to the right of Select Defender plan) and then select **Save**.
+1. Select **Enable all plans** (to the right of Select Defender plan).

+1. Select **Save**.
 Wait for the *"Microsoft Defender plan for workspace uniquenameDefender were saved successfully!"* notification to appear.

     >**Note:** If the page is not being displayed, refresh your Edge browser and try again.